google/peoplemath/README.md

 ### Authentication

-To enable authentication using Firebase:

-* Set `requireAuth` to `true` in `src/environments/environment.prod.ts`
-* Add your [firebase credentials](https://support.google.com/firebase/answer/7015592#web) to `firebaseConfig.ts` in the same folder.

-This will allow users to be authenticated using Google Sign-in.
+Authentication using Firebase is in development.
+Currently, only the frontend is implemented, as long as `requireAuth` to `false` in `src/environments/environment.prod.ts` the app will run as expected without authentication.